jimbateson/jamesbateson.co.uk/src/articles/playing-with-gsap-timelines.md

 ## Here's one I made earlier

-Just for reference this is the animated grid pen I have been refercing in this article should you wish to see it.
+Just for reference, this is the animated grid pen I have been referencing in this article should you wish to see it.

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="result" data-user="jim-bateson" data-slug-hash="dyvGaRG" data-preview="true" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Grid animation">
   <span>See the Pen <a href="https://codepen.io/jim-bateson/pen/dyvGaRG">